 The risks of drug abuse in the workplace

-Whether you’re a worried manager looking to eliminate drug abuse or an employee realizing that drug addiction could take its toll on your position, understanding the risks of drugs in the workplace is essential for taking positive steps towards change.
-Absenteeism is perhaps the most obvious of these, factoring for $25.5billion of company addiction costs overall, but that’s the tip of the iceberg on what drugs can do once they become too firmly cemented into a company’s culture.
+Whether you’re a worried manager looking to eliminate drug abuse or an employee realizing that drug addiction could take its toll on your position, understanding the risks of drugs in the workplace is essential for taking positive steps toward change.
+Absenteeism is perhaps the most obvious of these, factoring for $ 25.5 billion of company addiction costs overall, but that’s the tip of the iceberg on what drugs can do once they become too firmly cemented into a company’s culture.
 Other notable risk factors also include –

 - Increased risk of injury